 Want to know how to have the best weekend away?
 Well, it all starts with getting your camping set-up dialled.

-With the Transmoto 12-Hour @ Batemans Bay only 23 more sleeps away it’s almost time to say goodbye to the ‘Miso Soup’, feed the dog and load up the ute with your mates for one of the best camping and riding trips away.
+With the 10th annual Transmoto 12-Hour @ Batemans Bay on November 14-15 now on sale it’s almost time to say goodbye to the ‘Miso Soup’, feed the dog, and load up the ute with your mates for one of the best camping and riding trips away.
 But not before you read these tips and tricks that will definitely come in handy.
 So sit down, grab a beer and make some notes…

 Hitting the track or trail is all about escaping the rat race and cleansing the soul.
 It’s a chance to sweat your sins away; to stop and smell the roses and to recharge your batteries.
 There’s no denying the buzz you get by shredding sweet singletrail for a few hours or to filling your mates in at the local MX track for the day.
 But if you combine your ride with camping out under the stars, it can take your off-road experience to a whole new level – one that you need to experience.
 And events such as the annual Transmoto 12-Hour provide the perfect opportunity to load up the necessities and head out into Bullamakanka with your mates and/or the family and live like moto-crazed gypsies.

 Of course, the definition of camping can mean anything, and we’re not suggesting you abandon the beloved espresso machine to sleep in a thatched hut, armed with only a pocket knife, flint and a handful of poo tickets.
 But there are some general survival and comfort tips you should take into consideration.
 In this edition of How-To: Moto-Camping, we reveal the basics of what’s required to go camping with dirt bikes for an overnight trip, a weekend bash or a weeklong excursion.